Human factors in diving equipment design: Cameras

-Underwater cameras are usually popular models encased in a watertight pressure housing, though there have been a few notable exceptions, such as the Nikonos and Sea & Sea ranges, in which the camera body was the pressure housing.
-Controls are generally operated by movable links penetrating the watertight case, each requiring reliable seals, and each a potential leak.
+Underwater cameras are usually popular models encased in a watertight pressure housing.
+There are a few notable exceptions, such as the Nikonos and Sea & Sea ranges, in which the camera body was the pressure housing.
+Controls are generally operated by movable links penetrating the watertight case, each requiring reliable seals because they represent a possible leak.
 Compact and lightweight camera bodies with multiple controls packed into a small space tend to transform into bulky, heavy and expensive units when housed for moderately deep diving.
-Controls must be operable using thick gloves in cold water.
-Lighting varies depending on conditions, subject, lens, and other variables, and the use of modelling lights and external flash is common.
-These are usually supported by a camera tray and arms which allow the lightning to be aimed.
-This can make a camera setup very bulky and it may require most of the diver's attention.
-At the other extreme, a head-mounted sports video recorder may be triggered at the start of the dive and thereafter ignored until it is time to stop recording.
+The camera's controls must be operable using thick gloves in cold water.
 For most underwater photography, a camera that is close to neutral buoyancy will be easier to handle and have less disruptive effect on diver trim.
 Strobe arms incorporating incompressible buoyancy compartments are the preferred system, as they do not need to be adjusted for changes of depth.

-Several manufacturers produce compact cameras that are inherently water-resistant to about 10 to 15 msw, and underwater housings rated to around 40 to 50 msw, which are small enough to fit into a large pocket, have a fairly large zoom range, and a large preview screen.
-Automatic focusing allows divers with imperfect vision to take acceptable photographs, and a minor housing leak is more an annoyance than a catastrophe, as the camera's own water resistance is a second line of defence.
-A large rear LCD screen viewfinder allows easy framing when automatic focusing is used.
-As the focus window usually changes colour when the autofocus is successful, the photographer can concentrate on framing and press the shutter release all the way when the focus icon turns green.

-Internal flash is problematic at anything except very close range, as it can cause backscatter in turbid water, and is the major consumer of battery power at full power.
-External flash using optical coupling avoids hull penetrations and associated potential leaks, and video lights give a good preview of exposure, and also provide the diver with a high-power dive light, which is pointing in the right direction to record the scene most of the time.
-With the more powerful video lights and low-light sensitive cameras, flash may not be necessary, or fill-in flash use may extend the battery life to a few hundred photos.
+Internal flash is problematic at anything except very close range, as it can cause backscatter in cloudy water, and is the major consumer of battery power at full power.
+External flash using optical coupling avoids hull penetrations and potential leaks, and video lights give a good preview of exposure, and also provide the diver with a high-power dive light that is already pointing in the right direction to record the scene.
+With more powerful video lights and low-light sensitivity cameras, flash may not be necessary.

-A problem with underwater photography is inadvertent changing of camera settings, which may go unnoticed by the diver.